troclaux/notes/golang.md

 1. set headers
 1. create new `http.Client` and `client.Do(req)` to execute request
 1. `defer res.Body.Close()` to close connection between client and server

+- `http.NewServeMux`: creates new http request multiplexer (or router)

 #### url